 Aggressive step toward ventilation costs and minimizing emissions in underground mining

 LHD loaders and Diesel-powered vehicles emit large amounts of harmful gasses, that includes nitrogen dioxide, carbon dioxide, carbon monoxide, and others.
-Miners experience several lethal health effects, that include adverse effect on sensory perceptions, chronic bronchitis, severe respiratory irritation, and emphysema, as they are exposed to such harmful emissions for a long time because of long shifts.
-Also, these emissions increase heat generated in the underground mines.
-As per the International Council on Mining and Metals (ICMM), to remove heat and pollutants from the mining tunnels, nearly 40% of an underground mine’s energy’s outlay is spent on the operating ventilation systems.
-These factors decrease efficiency of their production while increasing the mine’s overall operational costs.
+Miners experience several lethal health effects, that include adverse effects on sensory perceptions, chronic bronchitis, severe respiratory irritation, and emphysema, as they are exposed to such harmful emissions for a long time because of long shifts.
+Also, these emissions increase the heat generated in the underground mines.
+As per the International Council on Mining and Metals (ICMM), to remove heat and pollutants from the mining tunnels, nearly 40% of an underground mine’s energy outlay is spent on operating ventilation systems.
+These factors decrease the efficiency of their production while increasing the mine’s overall operational costs.

-The disposition of electric-mining vehicles like electric LHD loader and electric dump truck, provides significantly improved energy efficiency, lower maintenance time, decreased heat dissipation and harmful emissions, decreased ventilation requirements, improved working environment (air quality), reduced operating costs, improved mining profit and mitigated the environmental impact.
-As per Mobile Equipment Design and Automation Technology, substitution of the diesel-powered vehicles with the electric-mining vehicles can greatly reduce nearly 7,500 tons of carbon dioxide and also save diesel fuel of approximately 3 million litres and propane of nearly 1 million litres every year.
+The disposition of electric-mining vehicles like electric LHD loaders and electric dump trucks, provides significantly improved energy efficiency, lower maintenance time, decreased heat dissipation and harmful emissions, decreased ventilation requirements, improved working environment (air quality), reduced operating costs, improved mining profit and mitigated the environmental impact.
+As per Mobile Equipment Design and Automation Technology, the substitution of diesel-powered vehicles with electric-mining vehicles can greatly reduce nearly 7,500 tons of carbon dioxide and also save diesel fuel of approximately 3 million liters and propane of nearly 1 million liters every year.

 • Rapid development of infrastructure in developing countries and initiation of re-development projects in developed countries.

-• As compared to the IC engine counterparts, the electric off-highway vehicles are more productive.
-Due to less mechanical parts, they contribute to lower operational cost and therefore, are increasingly being preferred by the construction contractors./p>
+• As compared to the IC engine counterparts, electric off-highway vehicles are more productive.
+Due to fewer mechanical parts, they contribute to lower operational costs and therefore, are increasingly being preferred by the construction contractors./p>

 • Rising strictness in environmental awareness and emission norms is expected to drive the electric off-highway vehicle market